Thomas Monks, Department Chair

 In Connecticut, the State Board of Accountancy in Hartford, Conn., administers the CPA exam.
 The Institute of Management Accountants in Montvale, N.J., administers the CMA exam.

 Each certification has specific work experience requirements.
 Information concerning these requirements can be obtained by contacting the accounting department chair.
 Graduates wishing to take the CPA exam in Connecticut are required to have completed 120 credit hours of college education in order to sit for this exam and a WCSU Accounting Degree fulfills the requirements to sit for the CPA exam.
-Licensing requires an additional 30 credits, 7 of which must be general, non-business credits.
+Licensing requires an additional 30 credits (i.e. 150 credits).

 Students interested in satisfying the 150-hour requirement might want to pursue options, such as earning a B.B.A. in accounting followed by a second B.B.A. in Management Information Systems.
 Or, they may earn a B.B.A. in Accounting followed by a master’s degree in health care administration, business, or justice and law administration.
 Contact the accounting chair to inquire about other methods of satisfying the 150–hour requirement.